The Magickal Aspects of Cinnamon and Cassia

 Cinnamon is one of the most, if not the most ancient of spices.
 It is said that Cinnamon bridges the gap between sweet and savory making it a very versatile spice, suitable for a variety of dishes.

-Cinnamon has been made into anointing oils, and is an effective tool for lifting or increasing one’s personal power, psychic abilities, and spiritual connectedness.
+Cinnamon has been made into anointing oils and is a useful tool for lifting or increasing one’s power, psychic abilities, and spiritual connectedness.

 Cinnamon does not stop there.
 Burn it as an incense or use it in a sachet to raise spiritual vibrations, ensure protection, draw money, speed healing, attract love, and induce lust.